11 Best Places in Florida to Visit – A Resident’s List

 We like visiting Amelia Island because –

-• there are miles of Atlantic Ocean beaches and breezes.
+There are miles of Atlantic Ocean beaches and breezes.

-• attractions like Fort Clinch, Maritime Museum and Amelia Island State Park where you can walk or drive on the beach.
+attractions like Fort Clinch, Maritime Museum and Amelia Island State Park, where you can walk or drive on the beach.

-• Fernandina Beach is the largest town on the island and offers quaint antique shops, restaurants and the oldest bar in Florida.
+Fernandina Beach is the largest town on the island and offers quaint antique shops, restaurants and the oldest bar in Florida.

-Many Resorts and Hotels on the Island
+Many Resorts and Hotels on Amelia Island

 $$$ Food Resorts $$$$